 The following labels are on your vehicle, and they should be considered permanent parts of the vehicle.
-If missing or damaged, they can be replaced free of charge.
+They need to be clean and visible at all times.
+If missing or damaged, they need to be replaced.
+Safety labels are free of charge.
 See an authorized Can-Am dealer.